DevOmarAmer/SkyCast/README.md

 ---

 <div align="center">
-  Built with ❤️ by the SkyCast Team
+  Built with ❤️ by the Omar Amer
 </div>